Nursing Course Description(s)

 An examination of the major classifications of drugs, mechanism of action, interactions and clinical implications will be discussed.
 Roles and responsibilities in utilizing pharmacotherapeutics will be explored.
 Prerequisites: NURS2015, NURS2000, BIOL2420, BIOL2420L Corequisites: BIOL3820

 NURS4000 Medical Surgical Nursing: Complex Health Needs (5)

-The impact of multifactorial complex health needs on the family will be explored.
-Critical thinking, evidence-based practice, and nursing management of clients with complex health needs will be practiced within high acuity settings for adults.
+The impact of multifactorial complex health needs will be explored.
+Critical thinking, evidence-based practice, and nursing management of clients pertaining to complex health needs will be practiced across multiple settings including high acuity settings for adults.
 Multidisciplinary collaborative care, transitional care, and end of life issues will be incorporated.
 Clinical/Simulation Lab component.
 Fees: Additional fee required.
-Prerequisites: NURS3010, NURS3015, NURS3030, NURS4030
+Prerequisites: NURS4010, NURS3010, NURS3030, NURS4030 Corequisites: NURS3015

 NURS4010 Nursing of Diverse Populations in the Community (4)

 A study of nursing in health promotion, health protection, and health maintenance for communities and populations.
 A major emphasis will be the collaborative role of nursing in management of community health care needs.
 Environmental influences upon the health of groups will be a focus.
 Clinical component.
 Fulfills a general education Level II Cross-Cultural Experience if taken with NURS4010CC, Intercultural lab.
 Fees: Additional fee required.
 Prerequisites: NURS3020, NURS3030 Corequisites: NURS3010, NURS4030

 NURS4020 Leadership and Management in Professional Nursing (3)